What will be in the SQA Navigation exam?

 For these questions, you have one list to remember (and don’t try and think of the Titanic scene, it won’t help you!) and then two more descriptive answers, although number 3 is just you need to let other ships in the area and the competent authority know.
 More detailed answers can be found here.

-3. Explains obligation to report ice and ice accretion.
+Note: Explains obligation to report ice and ice accretion has been removed from the syllabus.

 10. Cause of tides and definitions